kousunh/Excel-mcp-server/README.md

 #### `get_excel_status`
 Checks if Excel is running and responsive.

-### Fallback Tool
+### VBA Execution

-#### `fallback_execute_vba` - USE AS LAST RESORT
+#### `execute_vba`
-Executes custom VBA code when dedicated tools are insufficient.
-Should only be used when other Excel tools cannot handle the specific operation.
+Executes custom VBA code in Excel.
+Creates a temporary Sub procedure, executes it, and automatically cleans up.
+Supports error handling and unique procedure naming to avoid conflicts.

 ## Usage Examples